Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 ---
 title: About Me
-subtitle: Master in Artifical Intelligenc,
+subtitle: Master in Artifical Intelligence, Mechatronics Engineer and Student of Platzi
 image: https://i.imgur.com/aal5Bnn.jpg
 image_alt: A man taking a picture
 seo: